-- (a) A general degree with a single major (32 credits from Levels 2 and 3) or a double major in two FPAS disciplines (2x32 credits from Levels 2 and 3).
-See Appendix II for a list of Science Majors offered. - (b) A general degree with a single major in a FPAS discipline PLUS - (i) one or two minors from other distinct FPAS disciplines (each 16 credits from Levels 2 and 3) or - (ii) a major (30 credits) or one or two minors (15 credits each) from other Faculties.
-Out-of-Faculty majors and minors are governed by the regulations of the Faculty of origin. - (c) Options comprising a prescribed set of departmental, inter-departmental or inter-faculty courses which satisfy the requirements for a specific degree (see Appendix III). - (d) Special Degrees offered by the Science Faculties as listed by the respective departments. - 5.
+- (a) A degree with a single major (minimum 30 credits from Levels 2 and 3) or, with permission of the Faculty and the respective departments, a double major in two FST disciplines or a double major in one FST discipline and an Out-of-Faculty discipline - (b) A degree with a single major in a FST discipline PLUS - (i) one or two minors from other distinct FST disciplines (minimum 15 credits from Levels 2 and 3) or - (ii) a major or one or two minors from other Faculties.
+Out-of-Faculty majors and minors are governed by the regulations of the Faculty of origin. - (c) Degrees as offered by the Science Faculties and as listed by the respective departments. - 5.
 The following types of courses, which may consist of both theoretical and practical parts, are offered by the University: - (a) Courses taught by the Science Faculties (in-Faculty courses) include Preliminary (Level 0) and Levels 1, 2 and 3 courses.
-(Preliminary courses may be used to satisfy entry requirements of Regulation 2 above, but do not contribute towards the requirements for the award of a degree.) - (b) Service courses, which provide students with basic techniques and skills needed for dealing with the academic programme. - (c) Approved Out-of-Faculty courses which may contribute toward the requirements for the award of a degree. - (d) Foundation courses (see Appendix IV) which are given throughout the University to augment the general education of students. - (e) Co-curricular activities approved for credit by Academic Board.
-A maximum of three credits of co-curricular activities may be included as part of the credits required for the award of a degree, but shall not be taken into account in the determination of the Cumulative GPA or the class of degree.
-They may not be substituted for Foundation Courses.
-Co-curricular credits gained in excess of three will be entered on the student's transcript but will not contribute toward the requirements for the degree. - 6.
-Courses normally extend over one semester, but in special cases may extend over two semesters.
-The contact hours for a course are expressed in terms of Credit Hours (credits) and the credit-rating of a course is determined by the Faculty which administers the course.
-(See Appendix V).
+(Preliminary courses may be used to satisfy entry requirements of Regulation 2 above, but do not contribute towards the requirements for the award of a degree.) - (b) Service courses, which provide students with basic techniques and skills needed for dealing with the academic programme. - (c) Out-of-Faculty courses which may contribute toward the requirements for the award of a degree.